ABRG-Models/morphologica/docs/ref/visual/colourmap.md

 ## HSV1D

-`setHue()`
+`HSV1D` is a one dimensional hue-saturation-value map that is related to the two dimensional `ColourMapType::HSV`.
+The hue set for a `ColourMap` of type `HSV1D` defines the angle on the HSV wheel at which the linear map will be taken.
+Although these maps are useful for values which are both positive and negative, they still accept the same input range ([0, 1], [0 127 or [0 255]) as the other colour maps.

 ![HSV colour maps
  morph::ColourMap](https://github.com/ABRG-Models/morphologica/blob/main/docs/images/hsv1d.png?raw=true)

+# Using 2D ColourMaps

+`Duochrome`, `HSV`.

 # Static colour conversion methods

-ColourMap contains some static methods that could be used in isolation.
+ColourMap contains some static methods that could be used in isolation in your programs.

 ```c++
 // Convert float ([0, 1]) into a colour from the Jet colour map